AlbertRyu/all-about-sheep-page/README.md

 In the process, it appears that "Roboto", the font used in the project is not defaultly installed on the macOS.
 I have to downloaded them from Google Fonts and manually installed them.

-The site is finished using the given style, with the name All About Sheeps!
+The site is finished using the given style, with the name [All About Sheep](https://ryunosuke.tech/all-about-sheeps-page/)!
 Check if you like it!

 ## Unresolved Problems